AbeofSpade/My-Portfolio-Website/notes.md

 - Header - .Abe{} with a navigation bar and add animation
 - Body - will have a portrait image
-- Paragraph - will contain images of the programming languages
+- Paragraph - will contain images of the programming languages with a spin animation
-- Footer - will have social media links
+- Footer - will have social media links(girhub & linkedin)

 HTML/CSS: